Piper Laurie, 3-time Oscar nominee with film credits such as ‘The Hustler’ and ‘Carrie,’ dies at 91

 Laurie also became noted as a baker, with her recipes appearing in The New York Times.

-Her only performance during that time came when she joined a dozen musicians and actors on a tour of college campuses to support Sen. George McGovern’s 1972 presidential bid.
+Her only performing during that time came when she joined a dozen musicians and actors in a tour of college campuses to support Sen. George McGovern’s 1972 presidential bid.

 Laurie was finally ready to return to acting when director Brian De Palma called her about playing the deranged mother of Sissy Spacek in “Carrie.”